Feeling confused about animation career in India ?

 - 3D Generalist

-Is animation a good career?
+is animation a good career in India?

 Yes, Animation is a good career for those who have passion for art, graphics and story telling.
 Animation industry is growing and evolving in recent years with a huge increase in career options and growth opportunities.
 Also, the demand for skilled animators and VFX artists is increasing day-by-day.